-1. More Calcium In Diet
+1. Add More Calcium In Diet

 Calcium is a mineral essential to building bones and keeping them healthy.
 Women experience increased bone loss in the years that immediately follow menopause though bone loss continues to old age.

-2. Calcium With Vitamin D/Estrogen
+2. Get More Vitamin D/Estrogen

 Many studies have shown that taking calcium alone does not help.3 Especially if your body doesn’t have enough vitamin D to absorb calcium from the intestine.4 Evidence suggests calcium supplementation along with vitamin D supplementation can prevent osteoporosis in women above the age of 50.5